Ashik-Ahammad/nagiosSetupDocs/README.md

 # Nagios Installation on Amazon Linux EC2
-Welcome to the Nagios Installation Guide repository!
-This repository provides a comprehensive guide to installing Nagios on an Amazon Linux EC2 instance.
+Welcome, This repository provides a comprehensive guide to installing Nagios on an Amazon Linux EC2 instance.
 Whether you’re a seasoned sysadmin or a newcomer devops engineer to monitoring systems, this guide will help you set up Nagios efficiently and effectively.

 # About Nagios
 Nagios is a powerful open-source monitoring system that enables organizations to identify and resolve IT infrastructure problems before they affect critical business processes.
 With Nagios, you can monitor your entire IT infrastructure, detect problems before they occur, and ensure that your systems, applications, services, networks and business processes are functioning properly.